Paradise Theatre

 Unfavorite 12 people favorited this theater

-Paradise Theatre exterior
+Paradise Theatre Lobby interior

 The Paradise Theatre in Westchester was located a few blocks south of the Fox Loyola Theatre.
 It opened on August 23, 1950 and as well as the theatre, there was a bowling alley and cocktail lounge attached.

-The streamline Moderne style facade has a curved expanse which also has a tower feature, that held the theatre name.
+The Streamline Moderne style façade has a curved expanse which also has a tower feature, that held the theatre name.
 Inside the lobby, there was a planted garden and a wall display featuring an illustrated ‘Wall of Fame’ of Academy Award winners since 1927.
 Inside the auditorium, seating was provided all on a single level.
 The plain decorative style was relieved by three bare brick recesses on the splay-walls on each side of the proscenium, which contained potted plants.
 The Paradise Theatre was operated as a second run movie theatre.

 The last chain to operate the Paradise Theatre was Pacific Theatres, and it later ran as an independent for a short time before being gutted and turned into an office building.